Business Strategy: Do you know the 5 Critical Actions that allow your Business to Survive and Scale?

 Five: Protect Cash Flow

-In my last post Cash Flow and Cash Flow Analysis: 5 Important Questions — Strategic Coaching for Business and Life, I talked in depth about cash flow and what it is.
+In my last post Cash Flow and Cash Flow Analysis: 5 Important Questions — Strategic Coaching for Business and Life, I talked in depth about cash flow.
 Successful entrepreneurs watch their cash flow closely.

 Failure to do so is like turning your back on the ocean.
 It’s only a matter of time before the tide or an errant wave catches up to you and knocks you down (and often drags you under).